One in 285 children in the U.S. will be diagnosed with cancer by the time they are 20 years old.

 WE FIGHT FOR THE

-Have lots of hope.
+We have lots of hope.
 Discovery is the enemy of pediatric cancer, and Hyundai Hope On Wheels funds discovery – awarding major grants to research centers actively investigating treatments and cures.
-By the end of 2017, $130 million will have been awarded to groundbreaking research institutes across the country.
+By the end of 2017, $145 million will have been awarded to groundbreaking research institutes across the country.

 Every time a Hyundai vehicle is purchased, Hyundai and its U.S. dealers make a donation to Hyundai Hope On Wheels.

-Hyundai is one of the largest private funders of research into pediatric cancer.
+Hyundai Hope On Wheels is one of the largest private funders of research into pediatric cancer.
 Hyundai Hope On Wheels awards financial support – in specific fields of research – to Children’s Oncology Group member institutions.
 Our mission is to find a cure for childhood cancer one handprint at a time.
 This highly-regarded program seeks to expand the knowledge base for pediatric cancer – and to improve the standards of care.
-In 2016 alone, Hyundai Hope On Wheels presented more than $13 million in research grants across the United States.
+In 2017 alone, Hyundai Hope On Wheels presented more than $15 million in research grants across the United States.
 Grants can range from $50 thousand to $1 million, and more.

 Wheel of Hope